 By October the floral gardens are hitting their strides again, with loads of blooms everywhere you look.
-The sweet peas and lilacs are at their best, so the air smells delicious.
+The sweet peas and lilacs are at their best so the air smells delicious.
 The rose beds are starting to bloom once more, with the hybrid tea rose that was named after Dame Elisabeth Murdoch, always the first to appear.

-Once a month throughout the year, Cruden Farm is open on a Sunday, when you can take a tour or just come for the day and enjoy a leisurely stroll around the gardens and farm.
+Once a month throughout the year, Cruden Farm is open on a Sunday, for you to take a tour or just come for the day and enjoy a leisurely stroll around the gardens and farm.
 You are welcome to bring a snack or lunch or you can purchase light refreshments from our pop up kitchen window.
 We don’t serve fancy meals but we do have freshly baked homemade goodies.

-The Sunday tour commences at 10am sharp and must be pre booked.
+The Sunday tour commences at 10am sharp and must be pre-booked.